Have you ever heard yourself say this before?

 Being too busy in the short term is understandable; sometimes, things need all of your time and attention.

 However, many people claim to be “too busy” for years and decades.
+They have never gotten their life locked in.

 They were too busy five years ago, they’re too busy today, and they’ll be too busy five years from now.